 Air conditioning in summer can exacerbate dry skin, just like heating in winter, as it reduces ambient humidity.
 Therefore, if you spend many hours in air-conditioned environments, you should use a moisturizer that provides a higher hydration level.
 Chlorine from swimming pools and salt from the sea also harm dry skin unless you rinse your face with clean water immediately after bathing.
 Air travel also causes dehydration.
 To prevent that uncomfortable dryness, you should apply moisturizers frequently during the flight.

 Remember that dry facial skin often becomes “tight” and creates a feeling of discomfort after washing.
+This is why it’s good to follow it up with products like moisturising restorative hydration cream to help calm the skin.

 Creams for dry skin: